Forced religious conversion in Pakistan

+In Pakistan, girls from religious minority communities are abducted and forced into converting to Islam, often followed by forced or disputed marriages.
+Most of the girls affected are primarily from Hindu and Christian communities Many of the reported victims are minors under the age of 18, including documented cases of children as young as 12, raising grave human rights and child protection concerns.

-Coerced religious conversion in Pakistan refers to forced conversions of religious minorities to Islam in Pakistan, typically via threats.
-Perpetrators are typically religious extremists, some of whom may be affiliated with far-right Islamist political parties in Pakistan.
+The perpetrators are typically religious extremists, some of whom may be affiliated with far-right Islamist political parties in Pakistan.

 Causes

 Some Islamic institutions and clerics have been alleged to be involved in coercing religious minorities to convert to Islam by threatening to harm or withhold economic opportunities to members or minority groups who refuse to convert.

 Some coerced conversions are results of kidnappings or violent threats while others are due to the systemic discrimination that many Hindus face in their professional, public, and private lives, and conversion is seen by many as a way to avoid religious discrimination and violence.

-According to some child protection activists, the forced conversion of young girls is part of a moneymaking scheme involving corrupt public and religious figures who allow underaged girls to be converted to islam and married to older men in exchange for money.
+According to some child protection activists, the forced conversion of young girls is part of a moneymaking scheme involving corrupt public and religious figures who allow underaged girls to be converted to Islam and married to older men in exchange for money.

 Jürgen Schaflechner, a cultural anthropologist specializing on Hindus in Pakistan, states that conversions are rarely motivated by religious zeal, and are instead a consequence of the commodification of and denial of agency to women in a deeply patriarchal society.

 Notable incidents

 In May 2007, Christian citizens of Charsadda (a city which is close to the border with Afghanistan) reported that they had received letters purportedly from the Taliban threatening them with violence if they do not convert to Islam, and that the police did not take the threats seriously.
 In 2015, Christians in Charsadda again received threatening letters asking them to convert; in response the local police say increased security at churches.

 In April 2012, three Hindu sisters were allegedly threatened into converting to Islam.
 Their cases were appealed all the way to the Supreme Court of Pakistan, where the appeal was admitted but has remained unheard.

-Hindus may convert to Islam in order to acquire Watan Cards (a cash transfer programme by the Government of Pakistan to transfer money to flood affected people) and National Identification Cards.
-Some converts are also given land and money.
+Reno Kumari Case (2019)

+In 2019, Reno Kumari, 15 year old Hindu girl from Sindh who was going to college in Rohri.
+On the way she was abducted, forcibly converted to Islam and married to a Muslim man.
+Her family filed case and the local court ordered to summon her.
+In court she said she wants to return to her family.
+The PTI lawmaker Ramesh Kumar said this case is unique as its the that "this is the first time a kidnapped Hindu girl has been reunited safely with her family."